avandall/WMS_Core/README.md

 ## Notes

 - Active development targets the gRPC microservices runtime.
-- The legacy monolith implementation is archived separately.
+- The legacy monolith is archived separately and is not part of active development.
 - Architecture guardrails prioritize service ownership, event-driven integration, and clean design.